RadioDreamer/thesis/README.md

 # Simulation and Visualization of P-systems

 This repository contains my Computer Science BSc thesis.
 The goal of the software is to construct a membrane system and simulate it's computation.
 After construction, the membrane system is visualized on a graphical surface.
+A general definition of membrane systems can be found at [Wikipedia](https://en.wikipedia.org/wiki/P_system).

 ### Prerequisites